seloumi/Sujet/README.md

 # Sujet
-Package to create arabic exam paper for secondary
+Package to create arabic exam paper for secondary school